 - Running CRM or accounting software.
 Instead of installing software on your computer, you just login to a website.
-You can use it from anywhere ― as long as the service is reliable.
+You can use it from anywhere - as long as the internet connection is reliable.

 - Handling data backups.
 You can back up data across the internet, so you don't have to remember to run backups manually.
 You still need to test them though, to make sure the backup service is working properly.

 All you need to get started with cloud computing is an internet connection and a credit card.
 "The cloud enables businesses to try applications almost instantly," explains Mike Fleming, founder of Cloudfortyseven, a company that provides cloud computing services.
 "It's always there, like a utility service."

 Most cloud services charge a small monthly fee.
 Although cheap at first glance, these charges can add up over time.

 "Cloud computing may offer a small cost saving, but it's not all about cost," confirms Craig Sharp, MD at Abussi, a Birmingham-based IT support business which helps clients decide whether the cloud is right for them.
 "It's about flexibility and reliability, with cost coming in third."

 Cloud computing is flexible in two main ways:

 - It's scalable.
 If you need to expand or contract your IT provision, you just pay a bit more or less each month.
 There are none of the normal hassles involved in buying new hardware or software.